 Applications for grants under the new program would first be subject to review by a 15-member Review Committee for Cyber Resiliency Grants consisting of representatives of both state and local governments, including at least one representative nominated by the National Association of Counties (NACo).
 The committee would be tasked with making recommendations to the applicant and to the Secretary of Homeland Security regarding the approval or disapproval of each application.
 The committee would also be responsible for recommending improvements to a state’s cyber-resiliency plan or its application for funding as appropriate.

 The legislation would also provide additional resources to state and local governments seeking to bolster the resiliency of their cyber systems by awarding funds for the planning and implementation of state and local cyber-resiliency plans.

 KEY TALKING POINTS:

 - Local governments across the country are responsible for ensuring that our citizens’ personal information, priceless historical records, and critical infrastructure are adequately protected, recoverable, and secured.

 - Counties support legislation, such as H.R.
 1344/ S. 516, that would provide funding assistance for information technology resources and cybersecurity training for local government employees, as well as collaborative efforts among federal, state and local governments to improve cybersecurity nationwide.

 - The State Cyber Resiliency Act of 2017 (H.R.
-1344/S. 516) would provide necessary resources to states and local governments seeking to bolster the resiliency of their cyber systems by awarding funds to devise and implement state and local cyber resiliency plans.
+1344/S. 516) would provide necessary resources to state and local governments seeking to bolster the resiliency of their cyber systems by awarding funds to devise and implement state and local cyber resiliency plans.

-- County representation on the Review Committee for Cyber Resiliency Grants would help to ensure that state cyber resiliency plans take into account the key role of counties in ensuring the stability, integrity and security of our digital assets.
+- County representation on the Review Committee for Cyber Resiliency Grants would help ensure that state cyber resiliency plans take into account the key role of counties in ensuring the stability, integrity and security of our digital assets.

 For further information, contact: Jacob Terrell at 202.942.4236 or firstname.lastname@example.org